dime-worldbank/quarto-dime-theme/README.md

 - [The Advanced Quarto/Reveal Documentation](https://quarto.org/docs/presentations/revealjs/advanced.html)
 - [A Quarto Tip a Day](https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/)

+Feel free to [open an issue](https://github.com/BBieri/quartoWBtheme/issues) if you encounter a bug or want to suggest an improvement of the template.
+PRs are welcome too.

 ## Acknowledgements:

 The following creators greatly inspired this theme: